scottbez1/splitflap/README.md

 Latest (rough) Bill of Materials: [csv](https://s3.amazonaws.com/splitflap-travis/latest/bom.csv)

 #### Rendering ####
 The PCB layout can be rendered to an svg or png (seen above) by running `electronics/generate_svg.py`.
 This uses KiCad's [python scripting API](https://github.com/blairbonnett-mirrors/kicad/blob/master/demos/python_scripts_examples/plot_board.py) to render several layers to individual svg files, manipulates them to apply color and opacity settings, and then merges them to a single svg.
+For additional details, see this blog post: [Scripting KiCad Pcbnew exports](http://scottbezek.blogspot.com/2016/04/scripting-kicad-pcbnew-exports.html).

 For reviewing the design, a pdf packet with copper, silkscreen, and drill info can be produced by running `electronics/generate_pdf.py`.

 Gerber files for fabrication (not yet recommended) can be exported by running `electronics/generate_gerber.py`.
 This generates gerber files and an Excellon drill file with Seeed Studio's [naming conventions](http://support.seeedstudio.com/knowledgebase/articles/422482-fusion-pcb-order-submission-guidelines) and produces a `.zip` which can be sent for fabrication.

 EESchema isn't easily scriptable, so to export the schematic and bill of materials `electronics/scripts/export_schematic.py` and `export_bom.py` start an X Virtual Frame Buffer (Xvfb) and open the `eeschema` GUI within that virtual display, and then send a series of hardcoded key presses via `xdotool` to interact with the GUI and click through the dialogs.
 This is very fragile but seems to work ok for now.
+For additional details, see this blog post: [Using UI automation to export KiCad schematics](http://scottbezek.blogspot.com/2016/04/automated-kicad-schematic-export.html).

 ### Driver Firmware ###
 The driver firmware is written using Arduino (targeting the Arduino Micro board which is based on the ATmega32U4) and is available at `arduino/splitflap/splitflap.ino`.
 To avoid the need for an ICSP programmer to flash the Arduino bootloader, the plan is to compile using Arduino (Sketch -> Export compiled binary) but install the .hex file using `dfu-programmer` via the stock bootloader.